saurabh9136/saurabh9136/README.md

 - 🔭currently pursuing **BCA** from **Chandrabhan Sharma College**

-- 🤝Focusing on          : **gaining new skills on Web development and Database.**
+- 🤝Focusing on          : **gaining new skills on Web development and Database**

 - 🌱 Frontend Tech Stack : **Angular**